lycus/libgc-d/README.md

 Limitations
 -----------

+* The binding is written for version 7.1 and below.
+* There's no support for thread creation wrapping.
 * The pointer checking functions are not bound.
-* There's no support for thread creation wrapping.
+* The pointer backtracking functions are not bound.
 * The GCJ API is not bound.
+* The inline API is not bound.
+* The tiny free lists API is not bound.
-* Thread-local GC is not bound.
+* The marking API is not bound.